Sunday, April 29, 12:30 - 2pm

 Organizers: Gyan "John" Prakash

-Speakers: Rachel Bishop, Gyan "John" Prakash, Pawan Sinha, Ronnie George, Jany Wiggs and Rubens Belfort, Jr.,
+Speakers: Rachel Bishop, Gyan "John" Prakash, Pawan Sinha, Ronnie George, Rubens Belfort, Jr., Janey Wiggs and Umang Mathur

 As much as 90 percent of the global burden of eye disease is shouldered by developing countries, where many treatable diseases often go undiagnosed.
 About 39 million people around the world are blind and a further 246 million are not able to see properly, according to the WHO.
 Eighty percent of blindness is considered preventable, however a comprehensive research strategy and international research collaborations between the developed and developing world need to increase.
 A few collaborative programs have been successful in bringing international colleagues to make significant contributions to vision research.
 However, a wider participation of researchers is needed to advance the high-quality science in many areas of vision research.
 A coordinated strategy for basic science and health services research will help in reducing the global burden of eye diseases and implementation of research findings.
 The ARVO session will focus on a few successful international research collaborative studies and discuss the strategies and challenges in building international collaborations for the NIH programs.
 The ARVO session will stimulate discussion on forming new research partnerships and address the current issues and challenges in international research collaborations.